 Winter Weather Driving

 Falling snow can be beautiful to look at from inside the house, but it can also create scary and unsafe conditions outside on the roads.
-As much as we might like, it's impossible to avoid driving in the cold weather in New Jersey.
-To make sure you stay as safe as possible, NJM Insurance Company would like to bring you some tips on preparing your car for winter weather and advice on navigating snowy and icy roads.
+As much as we might like, it's impossible to avoid driving in the cold weather in New Jersey and Pennsylvania.
+To make sure you stay as safe as possible, NJM would like to bring you some tips on preparing your car for winter weather and advice on navigating snowy and icy roads.

 Before the snowstorm strikes, have your car checked out by taking it in for a maintenance check–up to make sure it is in perfect working order.
 Check that your car battery is working appropriately and replace your windshield wipers if necessary, so that they can work well in snow and rain.

 Check out your fluids and aim for a 50–50 mix of antifreeze and water in your radiator to prevent it from freezing at extreme temperatures.
 Make sure that your four–wheel drive is working, and that everyone who uses the car is aware of how and when to use it.

 Live in a hilly, snowy area?
 You might want to consider getting snow tires for the winter that will have better traction in the snowy months.
 When you're shopping around, ask stores for their "out–the–door charge," which will give you the total cost so that you can make sure you're getting the best deal.

 Throughout the winter months, try and keep your gas tank at least half full to avoid a gas line freeze–up.
 Check your tire pressure frequently, as it tends to decrease in the cold weather.
 For every degree decrease in temperature, the tire pressure goes down 1 or 2 PSI.